instituteofanalytics/dbscan-image-segmentation/README.md

 # Image pre-processing

-The preprocessing involves several steps - first identify the colour of the background, this is most likely the the pixel value  that is most frequent (i.e. the statistical mode) for each of the channels R,G and B, and then subtract this value from the data array in that channel:
+The preprocessing involves several steps - first identify the colour of the background, this is most likely the pixel value  that is most frequent (i.e. the statistical mode) for each of the channels R,G and B, and then subtract this value from the data array in that channel:

 ![equation](http://latex.codecogs.com/gif.latex?RGB_%7Bij%7D%20%5Crightarrow%20%28R%20-%20R_%7Bmode%7D%29%28G%20-%20G_%7Bmode%7D%29%28B%20-%20B_%7Bmode%7D%29_%7Bij%7D)